Skip to main content

 What happens if I have to cancel my booking?

 It’s always a good idea to take out travel insurance to cover yourself against unforeseen circumstances that require you to cancel your holiday.
 Your rights to a refund vary according to the terms and conditions of hire.
 Always check these.
-If you rent via an agency or a website such as Trip Advisor, Booking.com or Homeaway, these will have specific refund terms.
+You will have specific refund terms if you rent through an agency or a website such as Trip Advisor, Booking.com, or Homeaway, you will have particular refund terms.

 Remember that you are paying for the exclusive use of the cottage for a specified period, regardless of whether you are there or not.
 So, if you arrive a day late because you have been held up or have to depart early, this won’t entitle you to a refund unless you were prevented by the owner or the owner’s actions prevented you from accessing the cottage.